dataserver/dynamic_api_filtering/README.md

 ## Example

-Check in the main.py for an example of output.
+Check in the main.py for an example

 ## Query String Parameters

-Only the must used operation has being included.
+Only the most commonly used operations have been included.

     EQ (equal / default):